lukebrc/KeyInfrastructure/frontend/.ai/ui-plan.md

 ### 6.3.
 User-Facing Functionality

-**PRD:** "The system must allow authenticated users to download their key/certificate pair in a PKCS#12 file protected by their PIN."
+**PRD:** "The system must allow authenticated users to download their key/certificate pair in a PKCS#12 file protected by their password."
-- **Element UI:** `DownloadCertificateModal` z polem PIN, integracja z POST /certificates/{id}/download
+- **Element UI:** `DownloadCertificateModal` z polem password, integracja z POST /certificates/{id}/download

 **PRD:** "The system must display a prominent banner to users whose certificate is near or past its expiration date, prompting them to renew."
 - **Element UI:** `ExpiringBanner` na `/dashboard` z polling GET /certificates/expiring